BNSC1/android-notes/README.md

 `Mutex().withLock()`: protect all modifications of the shared state with a critical section that is never executed concurrently

+`CoroutineExceptionHandler` only catches unhandled exception, that is, if the block already handles the exception, it will not be triggered

+`CoroutineExceptionHandler` has no effect on `async()` because the builder catches and represents the exception in the `Deferred` object

 ### Flow

 cold flow: only starts emitting values when it is subscribed, values are not shared among other subscribers either